wisonye/arch-linux/installation-tutorial-book/src/mac-change-dpi.md

 </br>

-After that, you change to any screen DPI at anytime you want in real-time.
+After that, you can change to any screen DPI at anytime you want in real-time.

 Pay attention: After you run the script, it will log you out to take affect!!!